smajda/todo_django/README.md

 **1: Login**
 * User Submits Credentials
 * Route to login.views.login_view
 * Using Django functions, clean and validate the data.
-If valid, redirect to todo page.
+If valid, redirect to todo page
+* Routes to todo.views.index
+* Retrive the appropriate records from Postgres and render HTML template todo.templates.todo.index.html
 * There are additional cases if the user is already logged in, credentials are invalid or if credentials not yet submitted.
 * If user is already logged in, redirect to todo page.
 If credentials are invalid raise an error.
 If credentials not yet submitted, render HTML template login.templates.login.login.html